wp-cli/handbook/docs/internal-api/wp-cli-error/index.md

 ### Notes

 Error message is written to STDERR.
 Defaults to halting script execution with return code 1.

+Use `WP_CLI::warning()` instead when script execution should be permitted to continue.

     # `wp cache flush` considers flush failure to be a fatal error.